-8 Different Kinds of Bird Nests and How to Spot Them
+9 Different Types of Bird Nests and How to Spot Them

 It should come as no surprise that hummingbirds, our smallest birds, make the smallest nests.
-Hummingbirds build on top of tree branches, using plants, soft materials and spider webs.
-Ruby-throats decorate theirs with flakes of lichen.
+Hummingbirds build nests on top of tree branches, using plants, soft materials and spider webs.
+Ruby-throated hummingbirds decorate theirs with flakes of lichen.
 Anna’s hummingbirds may lay eggs before a nest is completed, continuing to build the sidewalls during incubation.
 Most impressive is how these nests stretch.
-Hummingbirds usually lay a pair of eggs the size of black beans inside a nest about the diameter of a quarter.
-As the babies grow, the nest expands, keeping things tight and cozy.
+Female hummingbirds usually lay a pair of eggs the size of black beans inside a nest about the diameter of a quarter.
+As the baby hummingbirds grow, the nest expands, keeping things tight and cozy.

 It’s the exception rather than the rule, but a few species of birds get away with building hardly any nest at all!
 This doesn’t mean they are haphazard in their approach to laying eggs, though.
 Beach nesting birds (including black skimmers, many species of terns, and piping, Wilson’s and other plovers) lay eggs in shallow depressions scraped out in the sand.
+Killdeer opt for no-fuss nests by laying eggs in the open, usually on gravel or dirt, before adding sticks, rocks or other natural elements.
 The remarkable thing about the eggs of these species is their cryptic camouflage coloration.
 Eggs are often speckles and match the sandy granules of the makeshift nests.
 Sometimes these birds will line the shallow scrape with shells or sand to add to the camouflage.
-As beaches get more developed, some of these beach nests have adapted to laying eggs on nearby rooftops.
+As beaches get more developed, some of these beach nesters have adapted to laying eggs on nearby rooftops.

 5. Precarious Cliffside Nests